 When RSNAs were introduced, an RSNA and a pre-RSNA could be distinguished by the use of a 4WH in the former, and various definitions were written accordingly.
 However, with FILS (and also FT (the non-initial, a.k.a.
 “FT Protocol authentication” (12.5.2/3), as distinct from the initial, a.k.a.
 “FT association” (12.4.2)) in an RSN)?) this is no longer the case, i.e. an association can be an RSNA even though a 4WH was not used.

+Question: is it “FT Protocol authentication” or “FT protocol”?
+Make it TGmc’s problem!

 So let’s search for “4-way”…

 Proposed changes: